christophsax/seasonal/README.md

 ### X-13ARIMA-SEATS syntax in seasonal

 Whenever possible, seasonal uses the same syntax as X-13ARIMA-SEATS.
 Thus, it should be possible to invoce (almost) all options that are available in X-13ARIMA-SEATS.
-For details on the options, see the manual.
+For details on the options, see the [manual][manual].
+The X-13ARIMA-SEATS syntax uses *Specs* and *Arguments*, while each Spec may contain some Arguments.
+An additional Spec/Argument can be added to the `seas` function by separating Spec and Argument by a `.`.
+For example, in order to set the `variable` argument of the `regression` spec equal to `td` and `ao1999.01)`, the input to `seas` looks like this:

-and allows the inclusion of (almost) all options
+    x <- seas(AirPassengers, regression.variable = c("td", "ao1965.jan"))

-### X-13ARIMA-SEATS
+Note that R vectors can used as an input.
+It is possible to manipulate almost all inputs to X-13ARIMA-SEATS that way.
+Most examples from the [manual][manual] should be replicable.
+For instance, example 1 from the manual

-#### Parsing
+    series { title  =  "Quarterly Grape Harvest" start = 1950.1

-- Universal functions to parse X13 files to an R list (DONE).
+           period =  4

-#### Run x13 from R (DONE)
+           data  = (8997 9401 ...
+11346) }

-- Basic Call:
+    arima { model = (0 1 1) }

-    C:\Users\seco-sxh\software\x13as\x13as.exe C:\Users\seco-sxh\software\x13as\Testairline.spc
+    estimate { }

-- ts to series spc as a first step towards an interface
+translates to R the following way:

-#### Automatic Specification
+    seas(X-13ARIMA-SEATS,

-- Outlier
+         arima.model = "(0 1 1)")

-- Model Selection
+`seas` takes care of the series argument. with `arima.model` an addtional Spec/Argument entry is added to the input file to X-13ARIMA-SEATS.
+As the Spec cannot be used with the default automdl spec, the latter is removed.

-- Trading Days
+### Graphs

-#### Graphs, Analytics
+TODO

-- List of Graphs from WinX13
+### the `inspect` function

-- Graphs form seasonaladjustment.com
+TODO

-- Implementation Concept
+### Licence

-#### Documentation
+TODO

 [manual]: http://www.census.gov/ts/x13as/docX13AS.pdf "Reference Manual"